 TH, native of and schooled in Poland, is a self-taught artist who began his artistic activity late in life, at the age of 64.
 He is an active university professor with a 45-year research career at a major US University (Duke) in the area of geomechanics.
-He has been a visiting professor at universities in France, Italy, Switzerland, Spain, Poland and the US, often engaging in long-term joint research.
+He has been a visiting professor at universities in France, Italy, Switzerland, Belgium, Spain, Poland and the US, often engaging in long-term joint research.
 Those prolonged stays allowed him to visit major European art museums and monuments—what he considers to be the best way to study art outside of art schools.

 He grew up at a home filled with paintings of his uncle (A. Suchanek), who was a painter of landscapes, flowers and sea.
 All his live in Poland he was influenced by the art of his much older cousin, painter, illustrator and scenographer, Adam Kilian.
 Later, living in Italy for nearly 7 years offered him plenty of opportunity to be immersed in the country’s enormous artistic patrimony.
 But he attributes his interest in modern and non-representative art to meeting his wife, who herself became later an abstract painter.
 They share a passion for art museums and for their modest collection of art (especially folk and outsiders art).